Help for Hypoxic Ischemic Encephalopathy (HIE), Basal Ganglia Brain Injury, Periventricular Leukomalacia (PVL) and Other Birth Injures

 - Ruptured uterus

-- Placental abruption (placenta separates from uterine wall)
+- Placental abruption (placenta separates from the uterine wall)

 - Preeclampsia / eclampsia